 An in depth examination of the physiological principles that must be considered when designing and implementing conditioning programs to enhance athletic performance.
 3:0:3

-FWR 325 Motor Skill Development
+Motor Skill Development

 This course focuses on the development of motor skills in children, adolescents and early adulthood, with an emphasis on identifying and aiding those individuals who have deficits with coordinated movement patterns.
-3:0:3 practical experience with testing and evaluating individuals for aerobic fitness, muscular strength and endurance, body composition and other physiologic responses to exercises in order develop individualized exercise programs that are designed to improve and maintain physical fitness.
 3:0:3